jsforce/jsforce-website/src/documents/start/index.html.md

 #### Salesforce Canvas

 You can use JSforce in Salesforce Canvas app.
-Pass signed request to constructor to create authorized API connection.
+In order to create authorized API connection, pass signed request JSON value to Connection constructor

 Note that the signed request value must be validated in server-side before passing to JSforce.
 Also you have to load canvas JS SDK officially provided from Salesforce.